 60 Seconds of Breathing

-A quick meditation that can truly happen anywhere, focusing on your breath for just 60 seconds can lower your heart rate and reduce tension within your body.
-Set a reminder on your phone or computer for a time that will be convenient, and when it sounds, do nothing but breathe for a full minute.
+Focusing on your breath for just 60 seconds can lower your heart rate and reduce tension within your body.
+Set a reminder on your phone or computer for a time that will be convenient.
+When it sounds, do nothing but breathe for a full minute.
 Close your eyes if you can and try to think only about each exhalation and inhalation, making them as deep and even as possible.

 60 Seconds of Counting

-If you already practice this age-old advice in moments of stress (and if you are a parent, there’s an excellent chance you do), you’ve been meditating without even realizing it!
+If you already practice this age-old advice in moments of stress (and if you are a parent, there’s an excellent chance you do), you’ve been meditating without even realizing it.
 A simple act of concentration, counting to 10 is similar to mindful breathing in that it gives you a moment to focus on a calming action before moving on with your day.
-Try it at the start of a traffic-filled commute home, or before opening your front door to what you know will be a messy living room and hungry family.
+Try it whenever you’re about to enter a stressful situation.
 Simply close your eyes and count—either in your head or out loud—and try to visualize each number as you go to keep random thoughts from interrupting.

 60 Seconds of Repeating a Mantra

 Another form of meditation you may not realize you already practice, mantra meditation is commonly used by athletes and performers as a calming tool before a big game or opening night.
 Even more than breathing or counting, repeating a word or phrase that you find comforting and empowering gives your brain something to focus on, and studies have shown that mantra meditation can slow your heart rate and increase your sense of calm.
-Try this 60-second meditation before bed, when creeping thoughts about the activities of the previous day and tomorrow’s upcoming tasks can make falling asleep difficult.
+Try this 60-second meditation before bed, when creeping thoughts about the day’s activities and tomorrow’s tasks can make falling asleep difficult.